Naud14/Data_Science_IoT_Project/README.md

 Than we are going to set up our Django project in the following tutorial:
 - Set up Django project

+In this tutorial we are looking

+- Deploy project on local network

 The final tutorial is about deploying the Django project to our local network
-- Deploy project on local network

-After this we are albe to achieve what I demonstarte in the video demo above!
+After this we are albe to achieve what I demonstrated in the video demo above!

 So in short:
 1. Set up Raspberry Pi 4 Computer